zjxjwxk/zjxjwxk.github.io/content/posts/MQ/Kafka/Getting Started with Apache Kafka/2. Meet Kafka/index.md

 docker stop broker-2
 ```

-We can see that for partition 0 and 1, the broker 2 is not `in_sync`.
-And for partition 2, the `leader` is -1, which means there is no leader and cannot take any new message.
+We can see that for partitions 0 and 1, the broker 2 is not `in_sync`.
+For partition 2, the `leader` is -1, which means there is no leader and cannot take any new message.

 ```json
 {